MapleSilicon/SparseFlow/ANNOUNCEMENT.md

-# SparseFlow v0.1 - Compiler-Driven Sparse Inference (4× Speedup Achieved)
+# SparseFlow v0.1 Announcement Templates

-## For LinkedIn:
+## LinkedIn Post

 🚀 Excited to announce SparseFlow v0.1 - an open-source MLIR-based compiler that automatically detects and exploits structured sparsity in neural networks!